wynham/Fintech-Project-1_Retail-Investors-Leveling-Up/README.md

 Part 1:

-[json](json) - to interact with JSON files in Python [pandas](pandas) - Python package that provides fast, flexible, and expressive data structures designed to make working with "relational" or "labeled" data both   easy and intuitive
-[path](path) - to find files and read them into the program [NumPy](NumPy) - NumPy is a Python library used for working with arrays [hvplot](hvplot) - to visualize data in interactive graphs.

-Part 2:

 [fire](fire) - for the command line interface

 [questionary](questionary) - gives ability to interact with the user and recieve user input in program